Cyber security should be seen as one among many travel security threats that face organisations, particularly those with a large travelling workforce.

 A congruent approach involving the management and employees, is key in thwarting any potential data compromise.
 Whilst a company’s technical defences and systems remain critical, the company should work with their employees on the appropriate training and preparedness programmes, to ensure that they are fully equipped to mitigate any threat in the digital domain.

-“Research and experience shows that business travellers face a growing threat from cyber criminal activity, from well-organised networks as well as uncoordinated attacks.
-As a result, business travellers face increased cyber-targeting and exposure during business travels as global digitalisation continues to advance, and reliance on technology becomes almost unavoidable.”
+“Research and experience shows that your employees face a growing threat from cyber criminal activity, from well-organised networks as well as uncoordinated attacks.
+As a result, workers face increased cyber-targeting and exposure during work abroad as global digitalisation continues to advance, and reliance on technology becomes almost unavoidable.”